Black-Inspector-Gadget/Black-Inspector-Gadget/README.md

 ##
 ### About:
+Engineer with concrete understanding of project management, integration, computer architecture, development and hardware/software design.
+Background includes computer, network, and integration engineering, robotics, mathematics, and client solutions.
+Exceptionally detail-oriented and energetic.
+Possess the diverse, analytical, and technical abilities crucial for engineering innovative and responsible solutions.

 - 👋🏿 Hi, I’m D.J.
 Gooden a.k.a. @Black-Inspector-Gadget
 - 🧑🏾‍🔬 I am passionate about Accessibility!
 All identities, all abilities!
-- 🧑🏾‍💻 I’m currently an engineer @ [Google](https://about.google/google-in-america/)!
+- 🧑🏾‍💻 I’m currently a Solutions Consolutant @ [Google](https://about.google/google-in-america/)!
 - 🧞 Pronouns: They, Them, Theirs
 - 🧾 Fun fact: Founder of Black Girls Skate.
-Inventor of "Beat The Heat Carseat", a project awarded by Intel and Hackster.io.
+Inventor of "Project Storm" and "Beat The Heat Carseat".
 See more information below!
 - 😎 A quote: "You won't find, a command line cooler than mine!"
 - 🔭 [Amatuer Astronomer](https://github.com/Black-Inspector-Gadget/profile_content/tree/main/Amatuer%20Astronomy)
 <p align="left">